 Are you prepared to cope with critical beyond-market forces such as governments, regulatory agencies, the media, courts, and influential activists?

-Leading in Turbulent Times’ curriculum combines real-time business cases and cutting-edge academic research to discover how your company’s interactions with beyond-market forces can impact your practices, reputation, and performance.
+Managing Risk and Reputation in a Complex World’s curriculum combines real-time business cases and cutting-edge academic research to discover how your company’s interactions with beyond-market forces can impact your practices, reputation, and performance.